Deep Feature Deformation Weights: Experiments

 Though the analysis above already demonstrates our method's efficiency, it doesn't take into account the fact all other methods must re-optimize for new handles.
 OptCtrlPoints \cite{kim2023optctrlpoints} is a recent method that attempts to make the re-solve for biharmonic coordinates more efficient.
 We evaluate this accelerated re-solve against our method for new handle bind times in supplemental \cref{supp:optctrlpts} and show our method is still several orders of magnitude faster.

 \textbf{User Study.} We conduct a user study using deformations from our evaluation datasets and 6 additional large handle deformations.
 To show our weights robustly interpolate both translations and rotations, we evaluate both translation-only (DFD-T) and affine (DFD-A) variants of our method.
-Users (N=32) selected the best 2 deformations for each example, and we report the frequency each method is chosen in \cref{tbl:userstudy}.
+Users (N=37) selected the 2 ``most desirable'' deformations for each example, and we report the frequency each method is chosen in \cref{tbl:userstudy}.
 Both versions of our method are significantly preferred over the baselines (82\% for DFD-T and 79\% for DFD-A).
 Screenshots are in the supplemental \cref{supp:userstudy}.
+To measure perceptual realism, we conduct a second user study (N=23) which asks users to select the ``deformation which is most realistic and best preserves shape detail''.
+Our method is chosen by users 64\% of the time, ARAP 17.7\%, NeuralMLS 15.2\%, biharmonic 2.2\%, and APAP 0.93\%.
+Additional detail in \cref{supp:userstudy2}.